LAF-US/IDAHO-VAULT/SOURCES/x hey you make sure to link these/2017-02-12 - Buzzfeed News - Love Lives In Whitefish, Montana, But So Do Neo-Nazis.md

 The crowd murmured in agreement.

-Bobby Caina Calvan / AP Photo
-Dale Cochrell, of Clinton, Montana, joins dozens of demonstrators at the steps of the state Capitol in Helena, Feb.
-22, 2016.

-ADVERTISEMENT
 “They’re very pro-[[Islam|Muslim]],” Linda said, referring to Love Lives Here.
 “And anti-Israel ...
 We have to fight them, because they’re trying to silence us.”

 Talking through applause, Osborne complimented Linda on her question.
 “There’s a great, to me at least, hypocrisy in that movement,” he replied.
 “On the one hand, they don’t want that kind of intolerance towards a race or group of people to be exhibited.
 But they support, as you stated, the most historically intolerant theology in the world.
 They support [[Islam]].
 Now, you can’t have it both ways.
 Either you’re against discrimination of that sort or you’re not.”

 In dire tones, Osborne warned the crowd to remain vigilant — but not against Muslims so much as laws that would curtail criticism of Muslims.

-ADVERTISEMENT
 “We have a false sense of security here in Montana,” Osborne said.
 “We think we’re so safe and secure from the horrible realities in the other world, in California, but we’re not.
 We talk about free speech, for example, and how they will do anything to close the door with things called ‘hate speech laws’ that prohibit the criticism of [[Islam]].
 So how safe are we?
 The summer before last, a hate speech law came within one vote of passing the city council in Billings, Montana.”

 “Right.
 Here.
 In Mon-tan-a,” Osborne said, drawing out the name of the state.
 “It could happen everywhere.”